Mama KoKu’s Story

 Donna Kokumo Buie, (aka.
 Mama Koku), is a Master Storyteller and children’s writer.
 She is also an educator who has taught children at all age levels, from pre-school to high school.

 Koku was the Official Teller for the National Black Arts Festival’s Children’s Educational Village for several years while hosted by the Woodruff Arts Center and Centennial Olympic Park.
-She was also a roster artist for Woodruff Arts Center’s Arts for Learning, (formerly Young Audiences).
-She’s performed not only at various Georgia venues but the across the US.
+She was also a roster artist for Woodruff Arts Center’s Young Audiences, (later Arts for Learning).
+She’s performed not only at various Georgia venues but across the US.
 Maybe you’ve even caught one of her performances….